OpenLyl/Water/README.md

 ## Why use Water?

-As we all know, `SwiftUI` provides a lot of state management tools, such as: `@State`、`@StateObject`、`@Binding` ..., but these tools can be very confusing for a newbie to SwiftUI, what tool to use when exactly?
-Also, when the project gets complex, you will be disgusted by the screen full of `@` symbols.
+As we all know, `SwiftUI` is a data-driven responsive UI framework.
+Apple provides a lot of state management tools, such as: `@State`、`@StateObject`、`@Binding`、`@Observable` ..., but these tools can be very confusing for a newbie to SwiftUI, what tool to use when exactly? when master all these tools, switch between them also has a big const. finally, when the project gets complex, the screen full of `@` and `$` symbols make the code difficult to maintain and read.

 Now, let's see what `@` means in Swift: